 I consider myself a nonrefundable ticket sort of person.
 There are very few circumstances in which I’m willing to shell out significantly more to book a more flexible ticket, and until recently I had never been unable to fly due to medical reasons.
 The cost is simply too high.
 I’d rather cross my fingers and hope no complicating factors arise.
 And usually, that works.

-But recently, it didn’t.
-I got very ill a few days before a trip, and as the illness progressed, it became clear that I would be unable to fly due to illness.
+But sometimes, it doesn’t.
+Like the time I got very ill a few days before a trip, and as the illness progressed, it became clear that I would be unable to fly due to illness.
 I could barely stand, let alone traipse halfway across the globe.
 I needed to cancel, but I wanted to avoid a stiff penalty if at all possible.

 Unable to Fly Due to Medical Reasons?
 Get a Letter from a Doctor

 Enter the doctor’s note.
-The cost to cancel my ticket would be $100, but the airline (Virgin America, though some other airlines—but not all—have a similar policy) would waive the fee if I could provide a doctor’s note.
+The cost to cancel my ticket would be $200, but the airline was among those that would waive the fee if I could provide a doctor’s note.

 I had the fortune/misfortune of a trip to the emergency room and multiple consultations with two different doctors, so I had a paper trail to back up my claim that I was unable to fly due to illness.
 The airline asked for a doctor’s note, on the doctor’s letterhead, which included some kind of statement regarding my inability to fly for medical reasons plus my name and confirmation number.

 Because of some tight timing (and the fact that I wasn’t up to making all those phone calls in one day), I first had to cancel the flight and incur the $200 fee, then ask the doctor to fax a note to the airline confirming I was unable to fly due to medical reasons, at which point the $200 was credited back to my account.
 In my case, the money now sits as credits to be used on a future flight, but since I plan on traveling with the airline in the next year, that’s just fine with me.